Your Data Fetcher workspace uses a single authorization (whether through OAuth

 Authorize with a personal access token (PAT)

-- Enter your Airtable personal access token.
+- Paste in your Airtable personal access token.

 - Click Save.